sensu/sensu-go-workshop/lessons/operator/04/README.md

 We used a [Monitoring as Code][monitoring_as_code_blog_post] workflow, authoring the handler configurations with YAML files.
 We did not need to send any executable code, environment variables, or secrets along with this configuration.
 This means you can safely store the YAML configuration files in a git repo.

-The the executables are stored as assets in [Bonsai] (or a private asset server), and the secrets are stored in [Vault].
+The executables are stored as assets in [Bonsai] (or a private asset server), and the secrets are stored in [Vault].
 The Sensu backend will automatically download them as needed.

 All of this works together to allow you to quickly add, remove, or change handler configurations in a live system at any time, without the need to redeploy.

-### Plugin SDK, Templating, and Configuration Overrides
+### Sensu Plugin SDK, Templating, and Configuration Overrides

 Handlers developed using the [Sensu Plugin SDK][sensu_plugin_sdk] have built-in support for templating using the [Golang `text/template` package][go_template_package].
 This can be used to merge observability data directly into the output, providing meaningful context and actionable alerts.